simranghai792/Todo-List/README.md

 # Backend-Projects
-Projects are created with the help of Node.js, Express.js, EJS(Embedded JavaScript templates) and REST APIs.
+Created the TODO LIST with the help of HTML,CSS and JAVASCRIPT.